 Are you a registered member of one of the governments approved schemes?

-Choosing a registered electrician can go a long way to reassuring you, and it means you get a lot of added protection should something go wrong.
+Choosing a registered electrician can go a long way to reassuring you.
+This also means you get a lot of added protection should something go wrong.

 Could I see your paperwork?

-Some people feel embarrassed about checking the qualifications of the person they’re employing, but if you’re working with a tradesperson who is unwilling to show you evidence of their qualifications, it’s a big red flag.
+Some people feel embarrassed about checking the qualifications of the person they’re employing.
+If you’re working with a tradesperson who is unwilling to show you their qualifications, it’s a big red flag.

 Do you have any references from previous customers?

-Previous customers are a great way to gauge the quality of a tradesman’s work, so ask if you can see some testimonials or speak to existing customers.
+Previous customers are a great way to gauge the quality of a tradesman’s work.
+Ask if you can see some testimonials or speak to existing customers.

 Who else will be working in my home?